Oriented matroids from type $\mathbb{A}$ cluster categories: Constructing the oriented matroids

-We can now describe the facets of the matroids $\mathcal{M}_{T}$.
+It follows from Lemma~\ref{lem:chi->cocirc} that all facets of $\mathcal{M}_{T}$ are either upper facets or lower facets.
+We can then describe the upper and lower facets of $\mathcal{M}_{T}$ as follows.
 We write $T \pm 1$ for the triangulation of the $m$-gon with triangles $H \pm 1$ where $H$ is a triangle of $T$.

-\begin{proposition} The facets of the oriented matroid $\mathcal{M}_{T}$ are given by $H$ where either $H$ is a triangle of $T$ or $H$ is a triangle of $T + 1$. \end{proposition}
+\begin{proposition} The upper facets of the oriented matroid $\mathcal{M}_{T}$ are given by $H$ where $H$ is a triangle of $T$, and the lower facets are given by $H$ where $H$ is a triangle of $T + 1$. \end{proposition}

-We refer to facets $H$ where $H$ is a triangle of $T$ as \emph{upper facets} of $\mathcal{M}_{T}$ and facets $H$ where $H$ is a triangle of $T + 1$ as \emph{lower facets}.
-This follows standard practice for cyclic polytopes; see \cite{er}.
 In order to prove Proposition~\ref{prop:facets}, we will need to use \cite[Lemma~3.5.8]{blswz}, which we reproduce for the convenience of the reader.
+This lemma tells us how the chirotope determines the signatures of the cocircuits.